If you’re looking for a warming, comforting winter drink, look no further than this Ginger Amazake!

 Amazake is a traditional Japanese drink made from fermented rice.
-It’s thought to date from as far back as 250 AD, and literally means “sweet sake”, although it’s usually non-alcoholic or has a very low alcohol content, depending on how it’s made.
+It’s thought to date from as far back as 250 AD, and literally means “sweet sake”, although it is usually either non-alcoholic or has a very low alcohol content, depending on how it’s made.

 Amazake is made using koji mould, which doesn’t sound particularly pleasant, but don’t be put off!
 This fungus, also known as aspergillus oryzae, is really important in traditional Japanese cuisine, and is also used to make miso, soy sauce, and natto.

-Traditionally amazake is served as a hot drink, which is made by heating together amazake and ginger.
+Amazake is traditionally served as a hot drink, which is made by heating together amazake and ginger.
 This drink used to be served by street vendors, and nowadays is popular served at stalls at festivals.
 It’s also often served at shrines at New Year’s.

-Unprocessed, it looks like rice pudding, but when it’s pureed it has the consistency of cream; thin it out with water and it’s like milk.
+Unprocessed, it looks like rice pudding, but when it’s pureed it has the consistency of cream.
+It is usually served thinned out with water, which means it has the consistency of milk.

 If you buy a ready-made amazake, this Ginger Amazake drink couldn’t be easier to make!
 Just grate some ginger and let steep in boiling water.
 Then strain to get rid of the ginger and stir in the amazake.